-Medical Waste in Kentucky
+Background: Overview of Medical Waste in Kentucky

 In Kentucky, there are no specific regulations pertaining to medical waste and there is no one agency with jurisdiction over medical waste.
-There are, however, regulations that reference the characterization, treatment, handling, labeling and storage, transport and disposal of this type of waste.
+There are, however, regulations that reference the characterization, treatment, handling, labeling, storage, transport and disposal of this type of waste.
 These state regulations overlap between environmental, public health, labor and transportation agencies.
 They are intended to protect personnel, the public and the environment from exposure, injury or contamination of potentially infectious wastes.

 Place needles, syringes, lancets and other sharp objects in a hard plastic or metal container with a screw-on lid.
 Laundry detergent bottles or metal coffee cans may be used or containers specifically designed for the disposal of medical sharps may be purchased.